aiblade/IPIM/README.md

 ## Methodology
 ### Explore the attack surface
-1. Map out all actions the LLM has access to perform.
+1. Map out all harmful actions the LLM has access to perform.
-2. Map out all attacker-injectable sources the LLM has access to read from.
+2. Map out all attacker-injectable sources the LLM can read from.
 3. Attempt to obtain the system prompt.

 ### Craft the exploit
-*For all source-action pairings:*
+*For each source-action pairing:*

 4. Determine if the LLM can be pre-authorized to perform the action.
 5. Inject a more persuasive prompt into the source.